On Huisman's conjectures about unramified real curves: Introduction

 whereby the weight of the intersection divisor $H\cdot X$ is defined to be

 i.e., the degree of the difference between the latter and the reduced divisor (which contains each point of $H\cap X$ with multiplicity exactly one).
 Otherwise, it is called \emph{ramified}.
 For example, if $X\subset\mathbb{P}^{2}$ is a plane curve, two different types of ramification can occur: \emph{Bitangents}, lines that are tangent to the curve in two different points, and \emph{flex lines}, lines that intersect the curve in some point with multiplicity (at least) three.
 A result due to Klein \cite{kleinformel} implies that the numbers $f$ and $b$ of real flex lines and real bitangents respectively to a real plane curve of degree $d$ satisfy the inequality In particular, every real plane curve of degree $d\geq3$ is ramified.
 The analogous statement fails in odd-dimensional projective spaces: Huisman \cite[Thm.~3.1]{huisnon} shows that in any $\mathbb{P}^{n}$ with $n\geq3$ odd there are unramified $M$-curves of arbitrary large genus and degree.
 However, in the same article he makes the following conjecture: \begin{con}[Conjecture 3.4 in \cite{huisnon}] Let $n \geq 3$ be an odd integer and $X \subset \mathbb{P}^{n}$ be an unramified real curve.
-Then $X$ is an $M$-curve and each branch of $X$ is a pseudo-line, i.e., it realizes the nontrivial homology class in $H_{1}(\mathbb{P}^{n}(\mathbb{R}), \mathbb{Z}/2)$. \end{con} We remark that \Cref{con:odd} has an interesting link to the following question on totally real divisor classes: \begin{que} Given a real curve $X$, determine the smallest natural number $N(X) \in \mathbb{N}^*$ such that any divisor of degree at least $N(X)$ is linearly equivalent to a totally real effective divisor, i.e., a divisor whose support consists of real points only. \end{que} It was shown by Scheiderer \cite[Cor.~2.10]{scheiderer} that such a number $N(X)$ exists. \Cref{qu:totreal} was studied by Huisman \cite{huison} and Monnier \cite{monnier}, but it seems challenging to obtain results for curves with few branches.
-However, assuming \Cref{con:odd} to be true, Monnier \cite[Thm.~3.7]{monnier} established a new bound for $N(X)$ at least for $(M-2)$-curves (i.e., $s=g-1$).
-We remark that Huisman \cite{huisun} has shown \Cref{con:odd} under more restrictive assumptions (namely nonspecial linearly normal curves having ``many branches and few ovals'').
-The main objective of this note is to disprove \Cref{con:odd} by constructing families of counterexamples living on the quadric hyperboloid in the real projective three-space $\mathbb{P}^{3}$.
+Then $X$ is an $M$-curve and each branch of $X$ is a pseudo-line, i.e., it realizes the nontrivial homology class in $H_{1}(\mathbb{P}^{n}(\mathbb{R}), \mathbb{Z}/2)$. \end{con} It was pointed out in \cite[Rem.~2.7]{rigid} that \Cref{con:odd} is false: The \emph{maximally writhed links} constructed in \cite{maximallyw} are instances of unramified $M$-curves in $\mathbb{P}^3$ but not all of them consist of pseudo-lines only.